naveenalavilli/books/README.md

 Hosted on [www.getabook.ml](https://www.getabook.ml)

-Note: This is a public repository and no responsibility is assumed over Copyright or any other issues.
+Note: This is a public repository, and the books are contributed by anyone on GitHub.
+No responsibility is assumed over copyright or any other issues.

 # Contribute
 * Fork this project